telerik/teststudio-docs/docs/troubleshooting-guide/test-execution-problems-tg/download-dialog-access-denied.md

 ---
 title: Download Dialog Fails Due to Access Denied
 page_title: Download/Upload Dialog Fails Due to Current User Does Not Have Access
-description: "Handle Download Dialog step fails with message that current user doesn't have access to the folder specified in Handle download dialog step.
-Handle Upload dialog step fails with message that current user doesn't have access to the folder specified in Handle upload dialog step.
-Handling Download or Upload dialogs in Test Studio fails with System.UnauthorizedAccessException "
+description: "Handle Download/SaveFile Dialog step fails with message that current user doesn't have access to the folder specified in Handle download dialog step.
+Handle Upload/OpenFile dialog step fails with message that current user doesn't have access to the folder specified in Handle upload dialog step.
+Handling Download or Upload dialogs in Test Studio fails with System.UnauthorizedAccessException.
+Handling SaveFile or OpenFile dialogs in Test Studio fails with System.UnauthorizedAccessException  "
 position: 1
 ---